-For shoppers’ convenience, on site at Vacaville Premium Outlets are a children’s play area, baby changing stations, and electric vehicle charging stations.
-If you find yourself in need of a pick-me-up, Starbuck’s and Kristin’s Coffee Corner are onsite, along with food at DJ’s Grill and Deli and treats at Rocky Mountain Chocolate Factory.
+For the convenience of its shoppers, Vacaville Premium Outlets has a children’s play area, baby changing facilities and electric-vehicle charging stations.
+If you find yourself in need of a pick-me-up, there's a Starbuck’s and Kristin’s Coffee Corner on-site, along with DJ’s Grill and Deli for a meal and the Rocky Mountain Chocolate Factory for treats.

-While in the Vacaville area, there’s lots you can check out.
-The nearby Suisun Valley is home to a booming winemaking industry; drop by Blue Victorian Vineyards or Wooden Valley Winery for a tour and tasting, or, right in downtown Vacaville’s Town Square, stop by Cuvee E, a wine bar specializing in local vintages.
+While in the Vacaville area, there’s lots to see and do.
+The nearby Suisun Valley is home to a booming winemaking industry; call in at Blue Victorian Vineyards or Wooden Valley Winery for a tour and tasting, or, in central Vacaville’s Town Square, visit Cuvee E, a wine bar specializing in local vintages.
 There are lots of ways to take advantage of the region’s ideal climate and terrain as well.
-Visit Browns Valley Open Space Preserve to go bouldering, or visit dog-friendly, 470-acre Pena Adobe Park to go hiking, have a picnic or spend an afternoon fishing.
+Visit Browns Valley Open Space Preserve to go bouldering, or park up at dog-friendly, 470-acre Pena Adobe Park for a hike, a picnic or an afternoon's fishing.